-When it comes to streaming, app-casting, and overall interface, two names that receive a near-equal amount of fanfare are Google and Roku.
-For years, Google has provided the building blocks to smart TV brands from Sony to Hisense under its Android TV banner.
-Presently, the structural framework of the Android TV system is giving way for an all-new Google operating system known as Google TV.
-You’ll find Google’s latest OS running on Sony and, most recently, a new range of TCL TVs, as well as first-party Google devices like the Chromecast with Google TV4K and Chromecast with Google TV (HD).
+For years, Google has provided the building blocks to smart TV brands from Sony to Hisense under that Android TV banner.
+Presently, the structural framework of the Android TV system is giving way to an all-new Google operating system known as Google TV.
+You’ll find Google’s latest OS running on Sony, Hisense, and TCL TVs, as well as first-party Google devices like the Chromecast with Google TV4K and Chromecast with Google TV (HD).

 On the flip side of the OS coin is our other friend in the streaming landscape, Roku.
 Over a decade ago, the Roku TV platform was contained to Roku’s lineup of streaming devices, allowing those without a smart TV to access hundreds of popular apps like Netflix, Hulu, YouTube, and more by merely connecting a Roku player — no subscription required.
 These days, the Roku TV platform extends from the company’s stand-alone gear to a host of smart TVs built on Roku’s streaming platform, with plenty of features, apps, and customizations to choose from.